Xenocryptix/aras-claude-agent/README.md

-# 🚀 Aras Innovator MCP Server
+# 🚀 Generic API MCP Server

-> **Connect Claude Desktop to your Aras Innovator instance!**
+> **Connect Claude Desktop to any REST API!**

-This Model Context Protocol (MCP) server enables Claude Desktop to interact with Aras Innovator, allowing you to query data, create items, and call methods directly from your AI assistant.
+This Model Context Protocol (MCP) server enables Claude Desktop to interact with any REST API, allowing you to query data, create items, and call methods directly from your AI assistant.

-🎥 **[Watch the demo in action on LinkedIn!](https://www.linkedin.com/posts/daan-theoden-254a8b96_plm-arasinnovator-mcp-activity-7337137605119000577-yCdq)** See how the AI agent retrieves PLM data, adds users, and creates BOM structures autonomously.

 ## ✨ What can you do?

-- 🔐 **Test your Aras connection** with secure OAuth authentication
+- 🔐 **Test your API connection** with secure authentication
-- 📊 **Query Aras data** using OData API (Parts, Documents, BOMs, etc.)
+- 📊 **Query API data** using REST endpoints
 - ✍️ **Create new items** directly from Claude
-- 🔧 **Call Aras methods** (BOM structures, workflows, etc.)
+- 🔧 **Call API methods** and custom endpoints
-- 📋 **Access dropdown lists** and configuration data
+- 📋 **Access lists** and configuration data

 ## 📋 Prerequisites